 Delta Mist

-Developed by the Warner Babcock Institute for Green Chemistry (WBI) under the leadership of Dr. John Warner, Delta Mist extends the life of asphalt pavements by using small molecules in a carrier oil to interact with oxidized components in aged asphalt.
+Developed by the Warner Babcock Institute for Green Chemistry (WBI) under the leadership of Dr. John Warner, Delta Mist® is a liquid, non-toxic, spray-applied penetrating seal designed to restore and preserve asphalt pavements.
+By utilizing small molecules in a carrier oil, Delta Mist® interacts with oxidized components in aged asphalt, effectively reversing the effects of aging and extending pavement life.

 Unlike other spray treatments, Delta Mist doesn’t clog the voids of open graded friction courses, allowing them to maintain the same high-void structure and friction characteristics after application.